-The reason this is considered a better practice is because using the
+The reason this is considered a better practice is because use of

 <source> tags allows you to define

 multiple sources.
 The HTML5 video player supports three formats (.mp4, .ogg and .webM), but not all of them have the same level of browser support.
-This means you can add sources in different formats to ensure the user can see the video.
+This means you can add video in different formats to ensure video playback.

-The source element lets you specify multiple formats as a
+The source tag lets you specify multiple formats as a

 fallback in case the user's browser doesn't support one of them.
 For example: